giraffe-fsharp/Giraffe/README.md

 `routeBind` matches and parses a request path with a given object model.
 On success it will resolve the arguments from the route and create an instance of type `'T` and invoke the given
 `HttpHandler` with it.

 The `route` parameter of the `routeBind` handler can include any standard .NET Regex to allow greater flexibility when binding a route to an object model.
-For example `/{foo}/{bar}(/?)` would additionally specify that the route may end with zero or one trailing slash in order to successfully bind to the model.
+For example `/{foo}/{bar}(/?)` specifies that the route may end with zero or one trailing slash when binding to the model.

 #### Example: